A short Q&A

 My approach to this work has been essentially experimental, to initiate

-the structure of the work.
-This involves consideration of the structure
+determining the structure of the work.
+This involves consideration of

-of the work: which elements are prescribed, which are variables, how these
+the structure of the work: which elements are prescribed, which are

-variables will interact and feed back into the main consideration, which
+variables, how these variables will interact and feed back into the

 own structural organisation.